mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

 So Lily tells her they're after a treasure the Courts have locked up that will provide an unlimited power source, and that the Courts are using it to prevent competitors.
 Lily has not told Madison she's working for the magic schools.

+# Bellflower

+# Aimee

+what does FPA say about talents / prohibited talents?

 -----

 Do I want to make the components iron/magnetite/something like that?